How to install LUKS encrypted Ubuntu 18.04.x Server and enable remote unlocking

 cryptroot-unlock command is all that stands now between you and booting up your server!

-- The live version lacks the required steps necessary for setting up LVM and encryption.
-At the moment of writing, the latest version is
+The live version lacks the required steps necessary for setting up LVM and encryption.
+At the time of writing, the latest version is

-18.04.1and can be downloaded from This Link.
-You’d probably want the file named
+18.04.5and can be downloaded from This Link.
+You’d probably want to download the